top of page

 welcome to lethe

-Set in a cyberpunk inspired future, 'LETHE Enterprises' is running memory augmentation experiments on subjects at the end of their rope.
+Set in a cyberpunk-inspired future, 'LETHE' run memory augmentation experiments on subjects at the end of their rope.

-Alice, a volunteer in their final experiment, asked for 3 years to be removed from her memory after suffering severe PTSD.
-Now, she doesn't remember the traumatic event that drove her to seek help from LETHE in the first place.
+Alice is a volunteer in LETHE's final experiment, who has asked for 3 years to be removed from her life after suffering severe PTSD.
+Now, she doesn't remember the traumatic events that drove her to seek help from LETHE in the first place.
 Only the implant embedded in her skull protects her from recollecting her memories, whilst repelling potential triggers.
 So she is free...right?

 This is a gripping and bizarre journey into a future of 'high tech and low values', where the best version of yourself can be commodified and sold back to you.
 It is a journey into the mind and the body and the price we pay to be normal again.